ueberfuhr-samples/docker-ocp-sample/openshift/db/README.md

 oc process -f ConfigObjects.yaml --param=PW=test
 ```

-So, all together, we simply apply the secret by the following command:
+So, all together, we simply apply the configuration by the following command:

 ```bash
 oc process -f ConfigObjects.yaml | oc apply -f -